Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Alabama has compiled a 20-15-0 ATS record so far this year.

-- Crimson Tide games have hit the over 16 out of 35 times this season.
+- So far this season, 16 out of the Crimson Tide's 35 games have hit the over.

-- Maryland has put together a 21-11-0 ATS record so far this year.
+- Maryland has covered 21 times in 32 matchups with a spread this season.

-- Terrapins games have gone over the point total 12 out of 32 times this season.
+- The Terrapins and their opponents have combined to hit the over 12 out of 32 times this season.

 Alabama Futures Odds